jhsware/create-inferno-app-experimental/docusaurus/docs/custom-templates.md

       "build-and-serve": "npm run build && npm run serve" },
     "eslintConfig": {
-      "extends": ["react-app", "plugin:jsx-a11y/recommended"],
+      "extends": ["inferno-app", "plugin:jsx-a11y/recommended"],
       "plugins": ["jsx-a11y"]
     }
   }
 }
 ```

-Any values you add for `"dependencies"` and `"scripts"` will be merged with the Create React App defaults.
-Values for any other keys will be used as-is, replacing any matching Create React App defaults.
+Any values you add for `"dependencies"` and `"scripts"` will be merged with the Create Inferno App defaults.
+Values for any other keys will be used as-is, replacing any matching Create Inferno App defaults.

 For convenience, we always replace `npm run` with `yarn` in your custom `"scripts"`, as well as in your `README` when projects are initialized with yarn.